Heegreis/try-quasar/README.md

 Quasar is relying on donations to evolve.
 We'd be very grateful if you can read our manifest on "Why donations are important": https://v2.quasar.dev/why-donate Donation campaign: https://donate.quasar.dev
-Any amount is very welcomed.
+Any amount is very welcome.
 If invoices are required, please first contact Razvan Stoenescu.

 Please give us a star on Github if you appreciate our work: